-The yearly (FY 1998-FY 2008) failure and demand or run time data were obtained from EPIX for the HPSI system.
+The yearly (FY 1998-FY 2009) failure and demand or run time data were obtained from EPIX for the HPSI system.
 HPSI train maintenance unavailability data for trending are from the same time period, as reported in the ROP and EPIX.
 The component basic event uncertainty was calculated for the HPSI system components using the trending methods described in Section 1 and 2 of the Overview and Reference document.
+Table 6 and Table 7 show the yearly data values for each HPSI system specific component and failure mode combination that was varied in the model.
 These data were loaded into the HPSI system fault tree in each SPAR model with a HPSI system (see Table 1).